BARCELONA SHORE EXCURSIONS TIPS TO CALCULATE THE RIGHT SCHEDULE FOR YOUR SIGHTSEEING

-Travel time.
-Now it’s time to consider how much time are you going to use traveling to the first site you wish to visit (and how much do you need to get back).
-I recommend to check out my post on transportation tips for cruisers to figure that out, as it changes a lot depending on if you are planning to use public transportation, walk or take cabs.
-Of course, if you are taking a private tour, your guide will take care of everything so you can just relax and enjoy your sightseeing.
+There I explain that it changes a lot depending on if you are planning to use public transportation, walk or take cabs.
+Although, of course, if you are taking a private tour, your guide will take care of everything so you can just relax and enjoy your sightseeing.

 I hope you found our Mediterranean cruise excursions tips useful to plan your sightseeing!

 AND BONUS!
 How to plan a worry-free stopover

 Book a tour